ricardolfonseca/co2emissions_by_country/README.md

 The database follows a star schema where `dim_country` is related to `fact_emissions` by `country_id`.

 ## Additional Information
-Please consult the Technical Documentation manual in this repository for more information and step by step.
+Please consult the Project Documentation manual in this repository for more information and step by step.
 Also check the SQL queries and PBI file.

 Thank you,